Availability - Productivity - Profitability

 Backup Policies Used For Data Insurance

 Backup policies are data insurance policies and not merely an item on a checklist.
 Why do we make this distinction?
-Manufacturing business owners continue to experience business interruption and financial loss because they believe they are protected.
+Business owners continue to experience business interruption and financial loss because they believe they are protected.
 They pay their invoice each month and are told by their outsourced IT that they are protected.

 These unverified claims go undetected until there is an urgent need to restore, typically from hardware failure or ransomware.
 When a service provider reports that you cannot recover because your data was not backed up, who is impacted the most by this discovery?
 As your service provider walks away with a minimal cash flow loss, you are left scrambling to keep your business alive and reputation intact.